ChrisWinters/multisite-robotstxt-manager/readme.txt

 = Q) Can I use other Sitemap Plugins to add more Sitemap URL's to the robots.txt files? =

-A) Yes, however they only work for the default Wordpress robots.txt file.
+A) Yes, however they typically only work for the default WordPress robots.txt file.

 = Q) Does the plugin remove the settings when it is disabled or deleted? =